nhatbui97/solana-tutorials/03 - Program Derived Address (PDA)/README.md

 To fix this, they add a small number — the bump (an 8-bit unsigned integer from 0–255) — which is adjusted automatically during PDA creation to ensure a valid address.
 Anchor handles the bump calculation automatically when you initialize the PDA.
 But if your program needs to regenerate or sign on behalf of that PDA, you must store the bump so you can reproduce the seeds or the exact address.

-👉 In our example, we store the bump in `BankInfo` because the program will need this PDA to sign instructions later.
+👉 In our example, we store the bump in `BankInfo` because the program will need the Bank Vault PDA to sign instructions later.

 ### 2. Initializing a PDA
 Now that we understand what a PDA is, let’s walk through how to create and initialize a PDA in Anchor.